The Duel After the Masquerade

 “The Death of Caesar” (1867, Walters Art Museum, Baltimore) also follows a similar motif to the “The Duel After the Masquerade”.

-And even though I don’t know the answer to this, it seems probable that a connection exists with Gérôme’s teacher, the great painter Paul Delaroche.
-For example Delaroche’s painting “The Assassination of the Duke of Guise” (1834, Musee Conde, Chantilly) has a similar aesthetic.
+Although the answer remains uncertain, it seems likely that Gérôme was influenced by his teacher, the great painter Paul Delaroche.
+For instance, Delaroche’s The Assassination of the Duke of Guise (1834, Musée Condé, Chantilly) shares a similar aesthetic and narrative tension.

 The Assassination of the Duke of Guise painting